 note: adopted 1822; the song won a national contest for an anthem

-Philippines name: "Lupang Hinirang" (Chosen Land)
+name: "Lupang Hinirang" (Chosen Land)

 lyrics/music: Jose PALMA (revised by Felipe PADILLA de Leon)/Julian FELIPE